Skulltrail192/One-Core-API-Binaries/README.md

 Welcome to One-Core-API binaries!

-Here you can found binaries of One-Core-API project.
-It's compatible with Windows Server 2003 SP2, Windows XP SP3 and Windows XP x64 SP2.
-You can do amazing things installing binaries.
+This repositry contains binary releases of the One-Core-API project.
+These are compatible with Windows Server 2003 SP2, Windows XP SP3 and Windows XP x64 SP2.

-Now we will describe folders present on this repository:
+Folders in this repository:
-- Packages (x86 and x64, each subfolder contain folder what binaries are placed, and each folder is a installer.
+- Deprecated: Old installer (no longer used).
-You can download and install binaries for example: going to x86\Base installer\update and run update.exe);
+- Documents: Project documentation, known bugs, sfxcab usage (for making installers), etc.
-- Decrepated: Installer no more used
+- Legacy\Repository: Old repository, to be removed in subsequent commits.
-- Documents: Some documents about this project, related with know bug, how use sfxcab (to do installers) and others/
+- Packages\x86 and Packages\x64: Binary releases categorized by package.
+You can download and install/update the packages directly from here (i.e. by going to Packages\x86\Base installer\update and runnning update.exe).
-- Legacy/Repository: Old repository, to remove on next releases;
+- Todo: To do tasks.
-- Todo:  To do tasks
+- Test: Some binaries and documents for testing.

-- Test: Some binaries and documents to do tests
+The One-Core-API project consists of the following packages:

-Packages are divided in:
+- Base: One-Core-API base.
+This package is required by all other packages, except Kernel Standalone, and contains all wrappers used in this project (like kernelbase and ntext).
-API-SET Installer: contain all api-set implemented on wine.
-API-SET dlls are introduced on Windows 7 and are required by several applications today;
+- New Dlls: Several new dlls introduced in later versions of Windows.
-App Compat Installer: update to given new compatbility settings (of newer systems) to older (XP/2003) Base Installer: a base of all one-core-api.
-This installer is the pre-requisite to all others installers, except Kernel Update
+- D3D: D3D runtime (Mainly DX10 and DX11, based on WineD3D).
-Standalone installer.
-And contain all wrappers used on this project (like kernelbase and ntext) D3d Installer: contain d3d runtime (Directx dlls, mainly directx 10 and directx 11, based on wine d3d, a converter from directx to opengl calls);
+- API-SET: Contains UCRT ddls based on wine.
-Kernel Installer - Experimental kernel update with dependency with Base Installer;
+- Kernel: Experimental kernel update.
+Depends on the Base package.
-Kernel Standalone Installer - Experimental Update without dependency with Base Installer, can be installed alone;
+- Kernel Standalone: Experimental kernel update.
+Does not depend on the Base package.
+This package cannot be installed alongside any other packages, except App Compat.
-New Dlls Installer (Aditional Dlls) - provide several new dlls present on new systems, Vista or above;
+- App Compat: Application compatbility settings, backported from later versions of Windows.

-You can run several programs with One-Core-API, like:
+One-Core-API allows you to run:
 - Web Storm 2018
-- Intelliji 2018 (maybe other versions works)
+- Intelliji 2018 (Other versions may work too)
-- Filezilla (lastest)
+- Filezilla (latest)
 - Visual Studio Code 1.18
 - Chrome up to version 60
 - Opera up to version 38